 When you buy IT infrastructure products, are you buying with or without a lifetime warranty?

-When it comes to buying IT hardware, buying is about specs, price, and quality, usually in that order.
+When it comes to buying IT hardware and accessories, buying is about specs, price, and quality, usually in that order.
 Packaging, deals, and bells and whistles are nice, but they mean little if the product doesn’t meet the standards.

 But what about warranties on the product?
 Are those a perk, or are a requirement?
 Do warranties really mean anything?